MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/asctime-s-wasctime-s.md

 ## Remarks

 The `asctime` function converts a time stored as a structure to a character string.
-The `_tm` value is usually obtained from a call to `gmtime` or `localtime`.
+The *tmSource* value is usually obtained from a call to `gmtime` or `localtime`.
 Both functions can be used to fill in a `tm` structure, as defined in TIME.H.

 |timeptr member|Value|
 |--------------------|-----------|